fotomerchant/LswMemcacheBundle/README.md

 ### Requirements

-- PHP 5.3.10 or higher
+- PHP 7.2 or higher
 - php-memcache 3.0.6 or higher
 - memcached 1.4 or higher

 NB: This bundle no longer uses the PHP "memcached" extension that uses "libmemcached", see "Considerations".

-PHP7 support is currently (experimentally) available by compiling and installing: https://github.com/websupport-sk/pecl-memcache/tree/php7
+PHP7 support is available by compiling and installing: https://github.com/websupport-sk/pecl-memcache/tree/php7

 ### Installation

-To install LswMemcacheBundle with Composer just add the following to your 'composer.json' file:
+To install LswMemcacheBundle with Composer just execute the following command:

-    {
-        require: {
-            "leaseweb/memcache-bundle": "*",
-            ...
-        }
-    }

-The next thing you should do is install the bundle by executing the following command:

-    php composer.phar update leaseweb/memcache-bundle
+    php composer.phar require kick-in/memcache-bundle

 Finally, add the bundle to the registerBundles function of the AppKernel class in the 'app/AppKernel.php' file: